cpressey/Nested-Modal-Transducers/README.md

 purely functional by following [The Elm Architecture][]?

 We call the resulting construction a _nested modal transducer assemblage_.

+The term "transducer" is adopted from automata theory and is basically unrelated to [transducers in Clojure][] or [SRFI-171][];
-"Nested" stresses embedding one transducer in another, as opposed to feeding the output of one transducer into the input of another; "modal" stresses that each transducer is, like a state machine, in exactly one of a finite number of control states at any given time.
+"nested" stresses embedding one transducer in another, as opposed to feeding the output of one transducer into the input of another; and "modal" stresses that each transducer is, like a state machine, in exactly one of a finite number of control states at any given time.

 Code samples in this document are given in a purely functional pseudocode.
 Runnable code for these examples can be found in the accompanying source